MatthewChalkG/ElectricalCharacterization/README.md

 <h3> CAD Design Files </h3>

 CAD files for the glovebox and vacuum transport stage are both included in .zip files.
-These are both works in progress, so users considering assemnbling a similar stage are encouraged to contact Kaveh Pezeshki (kpezeshki@hmc.edu) for an up-to-date summary and design.
+These are both works in progress, so users considering assembling a similar stage are encouraged to contact Kaveh Pezeshki (kpezeshki@hmc.edu) for an up-to-date summary and design.
 Parts were designed in Solidworks 2020, but these files will be converted to other file formats on request.

 <h3> PCB Design Files </h3>